 6. Set up your bedroom for optimal sleeping conditions.
 Your bedroom should be dark, quiet, and comfortably warm.

 Alcohol might help you fall asleep more easily at night, but you will have a disrupted sleep that won’t leave you rested.
-Calcium, B vitamins and magnesium improve sleep.
+Calcium, B vitamins, and magnesium improve sleep.
 So replace your coffee and alcohol with some hot milk and a vitamin supplement and you might see significant results.

-Smoking is another habit you’ll want to kick when you want to break anxiety insomnia cycle.
+Smoking is another habit you’ll want to kick when you want to break the anxiety insomnia cycle.
 The high doses of nicotine contained in cigarettes elevate blood pressure, accelerate your heart rate and stimulate your brain.
 This is exactly the opposite of what you need if you want to enjoy a restful sleep.

 5. Try to establish a regular sleep schedule, going to bed and waking up at the same time each day.
 This can help to train your body to sleep better.
 Additionally, make sure your bedroom is dark, quiet, and cool, and avoid using electronic devices in bed.